- Genus 2: Suillellus

 Common Name: “Red Mouth Bolete”

 Tells: Red/brown/orange pores instantly stain blue, as does the bright yellow flesh.
-Blue-staining red/yellow stem has no netting, and may have velvety hairs at the base.
+Blue-staining red/yellow stem has no netting, and should have velvety hairs at the base.

 Other Information: Found under hemlock and occasionally another conifer; the lookalike oak-lover is genetically distinct.
 Flesh has sometimes been reported as tasting a bit acidic, but that is not a reliable characteristic and may actually indicate one of the as-yet-unnamed subspecies (see Science Notes).
 The hairs at the stem base (which look more like velvet than hairs) are also unreliable.
 Specimens showing the velvety hairs typically have a yellow fuzz when young, which quickly turns dark red.